mpox rash

-While you should have any rash checked out, it’s important to know what mpox is and what it looks like.
+While you should have any rash checked out, it’s important to know what Mpox is and what it looks like.
 But first, you need to remember two important things.

 What is Mpox?